Northwestern Mutual Becomes Official Financial Planning Partner of the Milwaukee Brewers™

-MILWAUKEE, Sept.
-15, 2023 /PRNewswire/ -- Northwestern Mutual, a leading financial services company, announced today its expanded multi-year partnership with the Milwaukee Brewers, becoming the team's official financial planning and first-ever jersey patch partner.
+MILWAUKEE, Wis.
+(MILWAUKEE BREWERS PRESS RELEASE) - Northwestern Mutual, a leading financial services company, announced today its expanded multi-year partnership with the Milwaukee Brewers, becoming the team’s official financial planning and first-ever jersey patch partner.
 This is an evolution of a partnership the two iconic Milwaukee brands have held for the past seven years.

 Fans will see the custom Northwestern Mutual branded patch debut on the sleeve of authentic Brewers™ player jerseys during tonight’s home game against the Washington Nationals.
 The patch features the logo in Brewers navy blue and white, with inverted colors based on the style of jersey.